Saratsin/ActivitiesPlanner/README.md

 # Activities Planner
-Activities Planner written with the power of Google Apps Script with Google Calendar API and Telegarm Bot API usage
+Activities Planner written with the power of Google Apps Script, Google Calendar API and Telegramm Bot API